 To apply as a mentor you will need to have empathy for people finding their first job.
 For example, if you are not a native New Zealander and have experience adapting to the NZ tech culture, we would love to have you.

 Important notes: This programme is NOT designed to find the mentee a job, the mentor is not acting as a recruiter, it is to arm the mentee with the professional skills and support to find a job for themselves.

-Mentor notes will step you through the process.
+Becoming a mentor can be a fantastic experience for those wanting to develop leadership skills.
+You don’t need to be a senior to be a mentor (but you can be).
 Mentors get plenty of support.
 Before each session, we provide some tips and guidelines by email, on topics you may want to discuss.

 We have a mentoring Code of Conduct for anyone involved in our mentoring programmes.
 Full wording here.